 2020 Berlinale Talents Alumna

-2019 Emerging Cinematography Award Nomination by the British Society of Cinematographers
+2019 Emerging Cinematographer Nomination by the British Society of Cinematographers

-2018 Best Cinematography nomination, Oscar Qualifying Hollyshorts, USA - "Late" Short Film
+2018 Cinematography nomination, Oscar Qualifying Hollyshorts, USA - "Late" Short Film

-2018 Best Cinematography nomination, BAFTA Qualifying Underwire Film Festival, UK - "Late" Short Film
+2018 Cinematography nomination, BAFTA Qualifying Underwire Film Festival, UK - "Late" Short Film

 2018 Turner Prize nomination - Tate Britain Exhibition - Cemetery of Uniforms and Liveries art film, 16 mm, artist Luke Willis Thompson.

-2017 Best Cinematography nomination, World Cinema Int.
+2017 Cinematography nomination, World Cinema Int.
 Film Festival - One in a million short film.

 2016 Sarajevo Talent Campus Alumna - Sarajevo International Film Festival

-2015 Emerging Cinematography Award Nomination by the British Society of Cinematographers
+2015 Emerging Cinematographer Nomination by the British Society of Cinematographers

 2011 Budapest Cinematography Masterclass Scholar